Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 ### Shadowing
 As we saw in [[Chapter 2 Programming a Guessing Game]], you can declare a new variable with the same name as a previous variable.
-We say that the first variable is [shadowed] by the second, which means taht the second variable is what the compiler will see when you use the name of the variable.
+We say that the first variable is [shadowed] by the second, which means that the second variable is what the compiler will see when you use the name of the variable.
 In effect, the second variable overshadows the first, taking any uses of the variable name to itself until it itself is shadowed or the scope ends.

 An example of using shadowing:
 ```rust